littensy/reflex/docs/docs/reference/roact-reflex/use-producer.md

 	// ...
 }

-// highlight-start
+// error-next-line
-// 🔴 Don't forget to wrap your root elements in a <ReflexProvider>
+// 🔴 You need to wrap your root elements in a <ReflexProvider>
+// error-next-line
 Roact.mount(<App />, container);
-// highlight-end
 ```

 Roact Reflex uses [Roact contexts](https://roblox.github.io/roact/advanced/context/) to pass the producer to your components and allow them to use Reflex Hooks.
 If you don't wrap your root elements in a `<ReflexProvider>`, your components won't be able to access the producer.